practicalli/engineering-playbook/docs/source-control/git-overview.md

 # Git Overview

-Decentralised approach
+Git provides a decentralised approach to version control.

-Local repository (clone) as well as central (master) Can clone a clone
+Versions are manage via a `.git` repository (clone) as well as central (master)

+Can clone a clone
 Can work disconnected from the central repository Designed for branching and merging and long lived branches